iRomanyshyn/ZabbixDenazification/README.md

 ## Custom Branding

-To further customize Zabbix's appearance, you can modify the branding using a hidden feature not mentioned in the official manuals anymore.
+To further customize Zabbix's appearance, you can modify the branding using a hidden feature that is not mentioned in the official manuals anymore.
 This can be done by creating or editing the following file:

 **Path:** `/usr/share/zabbix/local/conf/brand.conf.php`